JSC Halyk Bank: Consolidated financial results for the year ended 31 December 2021

 DJ JSC Halyk Bank: Consolidated financial results for the year ended 31 December 2021

-JSC Halyk Bank (HSBK) JSC Halyk Bank: Consolidated financial results for the year ended 31 December 2021 14-March-2022 / 16:12 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+JSC Halyk Bank (HSBK) JSC Halyk Bank - Consolidated financial results for the year ended 31 December 2021 15-March-2022 / 09:34 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------